-That's because, having endured an absolutely dreadful day at work yesterday, I have decided to take the day off from writing.
+Having endured a dreadful couple of days, I have decided to take the day off from writing.

 Enjoy, my friends: from July of 2008, when the whites were whiter; the grass was, well, growing; and I had been, apparently, sniffing glue.

 Do you work in a cube?
-If you don’t, why not?
+No?
 All the cool kids are doing it!

 Working in a Cube Farm is a learning experience and, in many instances, can be used to your advantage (although you may not see this at first).